 USMLE Step 2 CK tests your application of medical knowledge and skills, as well as your understanding of clinical science.
 It assesses how well you can provide patient care under supervision and emphasizes health promotion and disease prevention.
 The USMLE Step 2 CK test consists of eight 60-minute blocks of 40 questions each (but the total number of multiple-choice questions will not exceed 318).
 USMLE Step 2 CK is more clinically-focused, and you need to have a firm grasp of the principles in medicine, surgery, pediatrics, obstetrics and gynecology, and psychiatry, as well as patient safety, legal/ethical issues, and professionalism.

 A passing score for USMLE Step 2 CK is 209 and above.
 But, we don’t want you to aim for a mere pass.
 A score of 250 and above puts you in a competitive position – especially if you’re going to specialize in surgery.
 Let’s aim for the stars with each of these tests!

 USMLE Step 3

 USMLE Step 3 is the final milestone on your journey to medical practice without supervision.
 So if you’re at Step 3, take a moment to celebrate your achievements thus far; you’ve come a long way!

 You will likely take this USMLE test during your residency program.
-You will have many demands on your time as you juggle residency requirements, USMLE test prep, and your obligations.
+You will have many demands on your time as you juggle residency requirements, USMLE Step 3 test prep, and your obligations.
 But, persevere!
 You’re near the end and you can’t give up now!